1.00 The Board hereby presents its Report for the year ended March

 14.01 It was a good year for the Associate Company.
 Profit was

-much better due to the higher manufacturing segments turnover with a higher margin.
+much better due to the higher manufacturing segment's turnover with a higher margin,

-14.02 The order backlog as of 1st April 2024 is healthy in
+14.02 The order backlog as of 1st April 2025 is healthy in

 all lines of business of the Associate Company and of its engineering subsidiaries.